Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 There are three contracts in this subscription system.

++ *Service Contract*

-- *Service Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending endpoint.
+  A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending endpoint.
 It also updates the metadata for the user and deletes the service by burning the Service NFT.

++ *Account Contract*

-- *Account Contract:* A multi-validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the spending endpoint.
+  A multi-validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the spending endpoint.
 It also updates the metadata for the Account and deletes the user account by burning a Account NFT.

++ *Payment Contract*

-- *Payment Contract:* This is the core validator.
+  This is the core validator.
 A multi-validator responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
 The contract incorporates a linear vesting mechanism to gradually release subscription fees to the merchant over the subscription period.
 #pagebreak()

 = Specification